Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Material: Plastic

 Some dogs like to dig because they enjoy using their paws and claws.
-A puzzle toy that encourages the use of their paws can help to scratch that itch.
-It will keep your dog occupied so that they will be less inclined to dig at the floor or furniture.
+A puzzle toy that encourages using their paws can help scratch that itch.
+It will keep your dog occupied, so they will be less inclined to dig at the floor or furniture.
 The Nina Ottosson by Outward Hound Twister Puzzle Game Dog Toy is a circular toy with multiple sliding compartments.

-Treats are placed in the compartments and your dog gets to the treats by pulling the compartment lids back with their paws.
+Treats are placed in the compartments and your dog gets to them by pulling the compartment lids back with their paws.
 The locking handles enable you to increase or decrease the difficulty level, so it will continue to pose a challenge even when your dog knows what needs to be done.

-The puzzle toy is reasonably priced and can be entertaining, but it is a simple puzzle to resolve so it is best for puppies that like to dig.
+The puzzle toy is reasonably priced and can be entertaining, but it is a simple puzzle to solve, so it is best for puppies that like to dig.
 As your dog gets older and the puzzle gets too easy, you may need to invest in something more challenging.

 Pros